-Founded in 1897, Bradley University serves 5,400 students from across the U.S. and 33 countries.
+Founded in 1897, Bradley University serves approximately 4,500 undergraduate and 900 graduate students from the U.S. and 43 other countries.
 Students are enrolled in more than 185 undergraduate programs and 30-plus graduate programs across eight colleges and schools.
 Slane College of Communications & Fine Arts is home to the Department of Interactive Media, which offers several programs for aspiring game designers.
-Options include a Game Design or Interactive Media Major leading to a BS or BA, a BFA in Animation & Game Design, and Game Design, Game Production, and Interactive Media Minors.
+Options include a Game Design or Interactive Media Major leading to a BS or BA, a BFA in Animation & Game Design, and Game Design, Game Production, and User Experience Design Minors.

 Course highlights for the programs include Introduction to Scripting Languages, Field Research in Virtual Environments, Game Art, Introduction to the Game Industry, Game Design, Game Production, 3D Animation, Quality Assurance for Games, Critical Game Studies, Game Engine Programming, Computer Game Design, and Advanced Interactive Media Authoring.
 Depending on the program, students will also complete a practicum, thesis, or capstone.
 Independent study is also offered.